 So it is with his encouragement and support that many of his students have trained in Australia, Hong Kong, and China, with such diverse Wing Chun personalities as William Cheung, Jim Fung, Wong Sheung Leung and Chu Shong Tin, to name a few; and a number of his students now run their own Wing Chun schools.

 Kevin has many years of practical security/crowd control experience in the hospitality industry as a Doorman in various dance halls, night clubs, and hotels, as well as training many who work in that industry.
 Indeed many owe their start in that industry to his guidance, his instruction, and his personal recommendation.
 Even today in his sixties he continues to train door staff and security personnel while still actively working in hospitality.
 He continues to teach (privately), and host workshops on Ving Chun.

-With a part-time career as a "Bouncer" (Doorman) spanning 45 years and more than 40 years studying and teaching Ving Chun, Kevin is well qualified to teach and write about the practicality & the technical aspects of Ving Chun Kuen, the Art Of Invincibility.
+With a part-time career as a "Bouncer" (Doorman) spanning more than fifty years and five decades studying and teaching Ving Chun, Kevin is well qualified to teach and write about the practicality & the technical aspects of Ving Chun Kuen, the Art Of Invincibility.